aaybe/web-scraping-project/README.md

 To run BeautifulSoup will need to be installed:
 - $ pip install beautifulsoup4

--
--Clone repository
+Clone repository

--quote-scraper.py starts game
+quote-scraper.py starts game